CTzatzakis/Joomla_Template-1Q_2014/README.md

 ## Project

-Web application development for an Engineering Company
+Website development for an Engineering Company

 ## Demo Preview
 Slide show on main         |  Double menu